 In other recent publications I examine how domestic spaces, in particular the living room, provided writers a crucial imaginary site for negotiating the possibilities and contradictions of queer life in mid-twentieth century Britain.
 My most recent book chapter argues that the reformist and respectable British 'homosexual novel' of the 1950s needs to be re-read as a narrative that is shaped - or deformed - by the persistent presence of disreputable and pleasurable intimacies, locations and narrative modes; such a re-reading helps us to question simplistic progressivist histories of sexuality.

 My ongoing research examines literary engagements with gentrification in late twentieth-century London, and the urban Globalgothic, and literary responses to the London suburb of Southall.

-I welcome enquiries from potential postgraduate students who seek supervision for projects in my areas of specialism, in particular: literary responses to urban and suburban change; writing, domesticity and the everyday; and sexuality, literature and theory.
+I welcome enquiries from potential postgraduate students who seek supervision for projects in my areas of specialism, in particular: literary responses to the built environment; writing, domesticity and the everyday; and sexuality, literature and theory.